 By Rosie from Flying Fluskey

-Iceland is full of European mythology stories.
+If you’re planning on visiting Iceland with kids, they’ll probably be thrilled to know that it is full of European mythology stories.
 History comes from ancient sagas and the landscape is formed through these tales.
 Elves/Huldufólk (Hidden Folk) are ingrained in Icelandic culture.

 Invisible to the human world, elves are said to exist alongside us, living in rocks and trees and exacting revenge on those who threaten them or their lands.
 “Don’t throw rocks, you might hit an elf!”